zbackup/zbackup/README.md

  * While you can pipe any data into the program, the data should be uncompressed and unencrypted -- otherwise no deduplication could be performed on it. `zbackup` would compress and encrypt the data itself, so there's no need to do that yourself.
 So just run `tar c` and pipe it into `zbackup` directly.
 If backing up disk images employing encryption, pipe the unencrypted version (the one you normally mount).
 If you create `.zip` or `.rar` files, use no compression (`-0` or `-m0`) and no encryption.
  * Parallel LZMA compression uses a lot of RAM (several hundreds of megabytes, depending on the number of threads used), and ten times more virtual address space.
 The latter is only relevant on 32-bit architectures where it's limited to 2 or 3 GB.
 If you hit the ceiling, lower the number of threads with `--threads`.
  * Since the data is deduplicated, there's naturally no redundancy in it.
 A loss of a single file can lead to a loss of virtually all data.
 Make sure you store it on a redundant storage (RAID1, a cloud provider etc).
  * The encryption key, if used, is stored in the `info` file in the root of the repo.
 It is encrypted with your password.
-Technically thus you can change your password without re-encrypting any data, and as long as no one possesses the old `info` file and knows your old password, you would be safe (even though the actual option to change password is not implemented yet -- someone who needs this is welcome to create a pull request -- the possibility is all there).
+Technically thus you can change your password without re-encrypting any data, and as long as no one possesses the old `info` file and knows your old password, you would be safe (note that ability to change repo type between encrypted and non-encrypted is not implemented yet -- someone who needs this is welcome to create a pull request -- the possibility is all there).
 Also note that it is crucial you don't lose your `info` file, as otherwise the whole backup would be lost.

 # Limitations